jordanate/machine-learning-classification/README.md

 Recall was the main metric used to determine the accuracy of our model due to the fact that we are interested in using our model to detect stroke risk, and therefore, a false negative is more costly than a false positive.

-False Negatives are individiauls who were said to not have had a stroke but did.
+False Negatives are individauls who were said to not have had a stroke but did.

 False Positives are individuals who were said to have had a stroke but did not.